XeroAPI/xero-node/docs/Contacts.md

 ### Supported functions

 * Create New Contacts
-* Retrieve Contacts (all, paginated, by ID, with 'where' clause)
+* Retrieve Contacts (all, paginated, by ID, by List of IDs, or with 'where' clause)
 * Update Contacts

 These functions are explained further below.